Index

 Kirsyth

-goddess of pain Kirsyth is generally depicted as a beautiful young woman with dark eyes and a cruel, haughty expression.
+Kirsyth is generally depicted as a beautiful young woman with dark eyes and a cruel, haughty expression.
 Her colors are red and black.

 Kirsyth is sister to Rihalla and daughter to Prolethra and Aturahs.
 Originally she shared the domain of healing with her sister, but Voraxis turned her to evil, and torture and pain became her domain.